Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

-HAN iii In the event that these regulations contradict those of the International Handball Federation (IHF) Technical Regulations and Rules of the Game for Indoor Handball, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+HAN iii In the event that these regulations contradict the International Handball Federation (IHF) Technical Regulations and Rules of the Game for Indoor Handball, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 HAN 1 Championships BUCS will host annually a Handball Championships.
 The programme shall include the competitions listed in HAN 2, subject to entry numbers.
 All competition specific event information will be available in the event entry information and pre-event information.

 HAN 2.1 There shall be separate Men’s and Women’s Championships, each with three divisions: Championship, Trophy and Shield.

 HAN 2.2 For 2020-21, each division shall consist of a group stage (two groups of up to five teams) followed by knockout stages.